 Statements included in this MD&A that do not relate to present or historical conditions are "forward-looking statements".
 Forward-looking statements are projections in respect of future events or our future financial performance.
 In some cases, you can identify forward-looking statements by terminology such as "may", "should", "intend", "expect", "plan", "anticipate", "believe", "estimate", "predict", "potential", or "continue", or the negative of these terms or other comparable terminology.
-Forward-looking statements in this MD&A include statements with respect to: the potential of RepliCel's technology to become the world's first autologous cellular treatment for hair loss; the anticipated long term results of RepliCel's technology; the advantages RepliCel's technology may offer over current hair loss solutions; the timing for completion of RepliCel's studies; the expected pain and recovery period related to use of RepliCel's technology.
-These statements are only predictions and involve known and unknown uncertainties, risks, including the risks in the section entitled "Risk Factors", and other factors, which may cause RepliCel's, or its industry's, actual results, levels of activity or performance to be materially different from any future results, levels of activity or performance expressed or implied by these forward-looking statements.
-These risks and uncertainties include:
+Forward-looking information presented in such statements or disclosures may, among other things, include: the potential of our products, including its potential for success with women; forecasts of expenditures; the sources of financing; expectations regarding our ability to raise capital; our business outlook; plans and objectives of management for future operations; and anticipated financial performance.